Our 8 top strategies to manage Sleep Regressions

 WHAT CAN I DO TO HELP MY BABY SLEEP DURING A REGRESSION?

-As outlined at the beginning of the article, whilst the above are the main ages that sleep regressions occur, other sleep regressions can happen at various different stages depending on the development of your child.
+As outlined at the beginning of the article, whilst 4, 8 and 18 months are main ages that sleep regressions are likely to occur, sleep regressions can happen at various different stages depending on the development of your child.

-However, it doesn’t matter what age they happen, the key is understanding how parents cope with them when they do.
+However, it doesn’t matter what age they happen, the key is understanding how to cope with them when they do.

-Therefore, below I have listed the key strategies to follow for most sleep regressions that occur:
+Below we have listed the key strategies to follow for when sleep regressions occur:

 Comfort your baby first and foremost

-Don’t think you shouldn’t comfort them when they are going through one – they are going through a big change and need your support.
-There is, however, a balance between comforting and introducing sleep associations that you don’t want longer term.
+Don’t think you shouldn’t comfort them when they are going through a sleep regression – they are going through a big change and need your support.
+There is, however, a balance between comforting and then introducing sleep associations that you don’t want longer term.

 Let them fuss initially before you respond